U.S. Climate Reference Network: Purpose

-The goal of the USCRN is to provide to the general public, free of charge, long-term high-quality observations of surface air temperature, precipitation, and other climate indicators that can be coupled to past long-term observations for the detection and attribution of present and future climate change.
+The goal of the USCRN is to provide free of charge long-term high-quality observations of surface air temperature, precipitation, and other climate indicators to the general public.
+The new observations can be coupled to past long-term observations for the detection and attribution of present and future climate change.
 It provides the United States with a reference network that meets the requirements of the Global Climate Observing System.

 Background

 In 1997 the World Climate Research Programme convened a meeting to determine the state of the art of climate research around the world.
-One of the principle conclusions of that meeting was that the global capacity to measure major climate variables such as temperature, rainfall, wind speed and direction, was inadequate to inform efforts to confront the emerging issue of climate change.
+One of the principle conclusions of this meeting was that the global capacity to measure major climate variables such as temperature, rainfall, wind speed and direction was inadequate to inform efforts to confront the emerging issue of climate change.
 This warning was reinforced by America’s National Research Council in their 1999 report that called for a national effort to create decision support systems that could support these efforts.

 The US response to this challenge was organized by the NOAA.
 The result was the USCRN that collects major climate variables, which are then assembled by the National Centers for Environmental Information into a database and made available, free of charge, to the public.

 The first prototype of a USCRN station was constructed in North Carolina in the year 2000.
 The USCRN was commissioned January 2004, and the contiguous United States (CONUS) network of 114 stations was completed in 2008.